South America

 5. Causa (Potato Casserole)

-The Incas have been given credit for the creation of the causa, as some believe it derives from the Quechua word kausaq, which the Incas used to refer to the potato and means "sustenance for life."
+Many credit the Incas for creating causa, as some believe it derives from the Quechua word kausaq, which the Incas used to refer to the potato and means "sustenance for life."

 Causa